Ayoub-elharba/project_hello_world_using_reactjs/README.md

 simple project is built using React.js, a popular JavaScript library for building user interfaces.
 **Search Functionality:**
-Users can search for a specific country by entering its name .
+Users can search for a specific country by entering its name or the continent .
 This feature makes it easy for users to quickly find information about a particular country of interest.

  **User-Friendly Interface:**
  The website's user interface is designed with React.js.